cube-drone/rt0/players-guide/src/player/generated/basic_spells.md

 ### Combat - Rage
 * Place The Magician on Taurus.
-* While Taurus has a card on it, any damage the player generates is multiplied by 2 (Clever: 3).
+* While Taurus has a card on it, any non-Magic damage the player generates is multiplied by 2 (Clever: 3).
 * You may discard the card played on Taurus whenever you choose.

 ### Skill - Strength